migramirez2/Harmony-ONE/progress/julia-nai.md

+2024-05-15 Wed: Worked on collecting information for /chart.

 2024-05-14 Tue: GME/SOL is currently the highest volume pair in the last 24h on Raydium AMM: the largest AMM on Jupiter by number of traders.
 However, SOL/USDC would likely be a top option because it is the highest TVL pool with some of the highest fees on Orca.
 It has almost 4.5x the liquidity of SOL/USDT.
 Within the last few months (since Oct 2023), Orca has been right behind Raydium as the second largest AMM on Jupiter.
 Lifinity v2 also has a $14B volume SOL/USDC pair.
 This is the highest volume of any pair on any AMM on Jupiter.
 Data sourced from [Dune](https://dune.com/ilemi/jupiter-aggregator-solana).

 2024-05-13 Mon: Looked into archetecture of Vertex.
 Created [dashboard](https://dune.com/aishlia/arbitrum-perp) for top 100 wallets on Vertex and GMX.